 5. Be sure to wash and dry both the slide and the cover slip after use.

 If you still have more questions after reviewing this page, please call us at (909) 393-9488 and someone at our company can assist you!

 Use the tool below, which comes with most microscopes, to adjust the focusing tension according to the picture to the right.

 There is a small screw on the side of the eye tube.
 Use a tiny Phillips head screw driver to remove the screw so that you can take the eyepiece out and insert a new ones.
 If you need to turn the microscope upside down for any reason, make sure to tighten this screw, or remove the eyepiece first.

 Where to put the color filters?

 Put the color filter in the swing-out ring holder.

-Use the hex wrench to lossen or tighten the locking screw.
+Use the hex wrench to loosen or tighten the locking screw.

-Use the wrench below to lossen or tighten the focusing tension.
+Use the wrench below to loosen or tighten the focusing tension.